oehf/ipf/commons/map/README.md

 `override` is the smaller change, but it is also easier to get wrong.
 Anything that the replaced mapping declared and the replacement does not declare is lost.
 Delegation keeps the base mapping unchanged and only needs the codes that differ.
-The cost is a second mapping name.
+The delegating mapping may take the name of the mapping it extends, as above, so that callers need no change, or a name of its own, which keeps the base mapping available under its name.

 `mappingFunctions` is a property of `SpringMappings`, not of a `CustomMappings` bean.
 It is therefore applied when the `SpringMappings` bean is created.
 This happens before any